 Picric acid was used to measure blood glucose levels in the early twentieth century.
-When glucose, picric acid, and sodium carbonate are heated together, a distinctive red colour results.
-The red colour of a calibrating glucose solution can be used to quantify the glucose levels added.
+When glucose, picric acid, and sodium carbonate are heated together, a distinctive red color results.
+The red color of a calibrating glucose solution can be used to quantify the glucose levels added.
 The Lewis and Benedict system of glucose calculation is what it's called.

 Picric acid was used in hospitals in the early twentieth century as an antiseptic and treatment for burns, malaria, herpes, and smallpox.
 Picric acid-soaked gauze was also widely used as a burn remedy in first aid kits during that time span.
 It was famously used to treat burns suffered by victims of the 1937 Hindenburg disaster.
 During World War I, picric acid was also used to treat trench foot in soldiers serving on the Western Front.

 Fly tyers have used picric acid to dye mole skins and feathers a dark olive green for use as fishing lures for many years.
 Its reputation has been offset by the fact that it is toxic.